Homemade Lasagna is a family favorite and a great way to feed a crowd.

 The video doesn’t batch the written instructions.
 It does not have Parmesan and mozzarella cheese mixed in with the ricotta cheese mixture.?

 Hi Michelle, some of the Parmesan and Mozzarella cheese are mixed into the Ricotta mixture, but some is also sprinkled on top.
-In the recipe card, the whole amount is listed but has a note that says *divided.
+Based on feedback, in the recipe card, the amounts are updated to show it in the cheese mixture section.
 I hope that answers your question!

 I chose this from among many lasagna recipes online.
 The combo of beef and Italian sausage appealed to me.
 I also made the pasta sauce.